 2. What is the value of the damage to your car

 Once you’ve listed any other property, have your car assessed by a professional mechanic.
-They’ll be able to work out the costs of the damage and give you an honest quote for repairs.
+They’ll be able to work out the costs of the property damage and give you an honest quote for repairs.
 Remember to add this quote and any property damage too so you have a better understanding of financial loss.
 You’ll then be left to make the decision of whether it’s worth paying out the cost to repair initially, which leads us to…

 3. How to decide whether your car is worth fixing?